boiplusplus/Chrome-extension-remove-youtube-recommended/README.md

-# Remove the youtube recommended list
+# Remove the Youtube Recommended List
 Escape the dark hole of youtube...by removing the hole altogether.
+## Installation
+* clone the repo.
-To install the chrome extension, go to <p font-family=monospace>chrome://extensions</p>
+* go to `chrome://extensions`.
-Next, enable <p font-family=monospace>Developer Mode</p> in the upper right hand corner.
-Finally, click <p font-family=monospace>Load Unpacked<p> and select the cloned github repo.
+* enable `Developer Mode` in the upper right hand corner.
+* finally, click `Load Unpacked` and select the cloned github repo.